ConorMcCulloch/purple-rosemary-fdc6a/src/pages/blog/valheimserver.md

 ```

-The reason I did this is because by default the common.cfg is an empty file, while \_deafult.cfg has all the necessary parameters for us to easily edit as you'll see in a moment.
+The reason I did this is because by default the common.cfg is an empty file, while \_default.cfg has all the necessary parameters for us to easily edit as you'll see in a moment.

 ![](/images/edit%20config%201.png)
 Next I accessed the newly created common.cfg with the vim command